wafflejs/wafflejs.github.io/routes/sponsorship/index.md

   venue.
 - **Branding:**
   Featured in the emails to the attendees and shown on wafflejs.com.
+- **Opt-in email list:**
+  We ask all attendees whether they'd like to be contacted by sponsors.
+We'll share the contact information of those (and only those) who have opted in.
 - **Brunch:**
   Every three months, we invite sponsors, speakers and performers to have brunch with us.
 [Learn more][brunch]